 The U.S. Department of Education excludes international students, undocumented students/Dreamers, non-matriculated students, non-credit students, or students enrolled in distance-only degree programs.

-2. Do I need to apply to receive the CARES emergency grant?
+2. Do I need to apply to receive the HEERF emergency grant?

 3. How do I apply for this funding?